AlgRUC/JittorGeometric/README.md

 ```

 ## Supported Models
-Jittor Geometric includes implementations of popular GNN models, such as:
+JittorGeometric includes implementations of popular GNN models, such as:

 ### Classic Graph Neural Networks